holepunchto/pear-electron/DEVELOPMENT.md

 pear seed channel-name
 ```

+### Publishing

 Make sure your bootstrap link in the ```pear``` field of the package.json is correct.

-After that you can adjust your version and publish on npm.
+After that you can adjust your npm version and publish on npm.

 ```bash
 npm version minor
 npm publish
 ```

-Now anyone can install your library through npm and pear will bootstrap **pear-electron** through the provided bootstrap link.
+Now anyone can install your library through npm and pear will bootstrap **pear-electron** through the provided bootstrap link in the package.json of the library.

 This means that the seeder of your library needs to be online in order for other machines to bootstrap the necessary resources.